Mature Masculine

 Living with the Infidel Shadow

-The Infidel shadow emerges when the spiritual feels threatening, when control seems necessary, when vulnerability feels dangerous.
-The mature Guide asks: "What am I afraid of surrendering to?
+The Infidel shadow emerges when the spiritual feels threatening and vulnerability feels dangerous.
+The Mature Guide asks: "What am I afraid of surrendering to?
 What wonder am I dismissing?"

 "The first gulp from the glass of natural sciences will turn you into an atheist, but at the bottom of the glass God is waiting for you."